How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing

-- Chapter 7 Bankruptcy is total liquidation and are geared towards folks with no income or little income
+- Chapter 7 Bankruptcy is total liquidation and is geared towards folks with no income or little income

 - Chapter 13 Bankruptcy is only for those folks who have income and want to protect their assets

-- Chapter 13 is also known as restructuring of debts
+- Chapter 13 is also known as a restructuring of debts

 - After that period is over, the remaining debts are discharged